Hyper-dual group inverse: existence, characterizations, and applications

-is called the DGGI of $\widehat{A}$ and we denote it as $\widehat{A}^{\#}.$ The DGGI is used to find the dual $p$-norm solution of a dual linear system \cite{dualgroup}.
-Zhong and Zhang \cite{dualdrazin} further established the following necessary and sufficient conditions for the existence of the {\it dual Drazin generalized inverse} (DDGI) for a dual matrix.
-Similarly, several other generalized inverses have been introduced in the literature for dual matrices (see \cite{cui:2024, rg5}).
+is called the DGGI of $\widehat{A}$ and we denote it as $\widehat{A}^{\#}.$ If $A_{0}=0$, then $\widehat{G}$ reduces to the group inverse of the matrix $A$.
+For more details on the group inverse, its usage in computing other generalized inverses, and its recent developments, see \cite{bask2010, ben1974, zhou_3, zhou_1}.
+The DGGI is used to find the dual $P$-norm solution of a dual linear system \cite{dualgroup}.
+Zhong and Zhang \cite{dualdrazin} further established necessary and sufficient conditions for the existence of the {\it dual Drazin generalized inverse} (DDGI) for a dual matrix.
+Similarly, several other generalized inverses have been introduced in the literature for dual matrices (see \cite{cui:2024, mosic_2, rg5}).

 Very recently, Xiao and Zhong \cite{hyper} introduced the notion of {\it hyper-dual Moore-Penrose generalized inverse} (HDMPGI) of a hyper-dual matrix.
 They further provide characterizations for the existence and least-square properties of the hyper-dual Moore-Penrose generalized inverse, and provided a formula for computing the HDMPGI (if it exists).
 Motivated by this work, we introduce the {\it hyper-dual group generalized inverse} (HDGGI) of a hyper-dual matrix and study its existence criteria and various characteristics, including the least-squares properties.
-Inspiring from \cite{hyper}, we also obtain the necessary and sufficient condition for the existence of the group inverse of a dual matrix of order $n$.
+Inspired by \cite{hyper}, we also obtain the necessary and sufficient condition for the existence of the group inverse for a dual matrix of order $n$.

-Let $A$ and $B$ be invertible matrices.
+Let $A$ and $B$ be invertible matrices of the same size.
 Then the reverse order law and the forward order law are represented as $(AB)^{-1}=B^{-1}A^{-1}$ and $(AB)^{-1}=A^{-1}B^{-1}$, respectively.
 It is well known that the reverse order law holds, but the forward order law does not always hold.
 Further, it is known that the reverse order law and forward order law for generalized inverses do not hold, in general.
-The reverse and forward order laws for different generalized inverses for elements and matrices are discussed (\cite{k11, k12, verma:2024, k13}).
-But it has yet to be examined for hyper-dual matrices and for some generalized inverse for dual matrices.
-This manuscript also presents sufficient conditions for reverse and forward order laws to hold for the HDMPGI and HDGGI.
+The reverse and forward order laws for different generalized inverses for elements and matrices are discussed, for example, in \cite{illic_1, illic_2, k11, k12, verma:2024, k13}.
+But it has yet to be examined for hyper-dual matrices and for some generalized inverse of dual matrices.
+This article also presents sufficient conditions for reverse and forward order laws to hold for the HDMPGI and HDGGI.